gagandeepahuja09/tech_articles/distributed_search_engine/overview.md

 * *Schema-on-write or schema-on-read*.
 Schema-on-write means that we need to define the schema before we start indexing.
 * *Query and Ingestion Isolation*
     * When we have separate nodes for query and indexing, in those scenarios, the storage and compute are generally decoupled.
 We require a shared storage for interaction.
     * If the index worker nodes know, where to ship the segments after they are built.
 That is, index nodes and query nodes are aware of the partitioning scheme.
 This could create a problem where we need to have a very high network link open b/w the peer nodes.
-(48: 08)
+We could have a dense network where every index nodes is able to connect to every query node or maintain some mapping which might not go well with ephemeral networks.
+    * Solr solves this problem by creating *request quotas*.
+Eg: a node can handle 100 concurrent requests, out of which 40 are dedicated search and 60 are dedicated index requests.
+This is tweakable.
+Eg: we would want maximum capacity to go to search in day time and to index in night time.
+    * If we are doing the dynamic allocation at a cluster level, it needs to be done very careful as if it goes wrong, it could lead to resource starvation and could impair the ability to dynamically resize the cluster.
+    * Where is the configuration for resource quota stored?
+Overseer checks for updates in the configuration or it could be an event driven system where the event is sent to the overseer and it updates the coordination store.
+    * Workers periodically pull the configuration from the coordination store, ensuring that they don't overwhelm the coordination store.
+It is not a good idea to push the configuration all the time in a large cluster due to fan out.
+(53:02)
+* *Pros and cons of append-only systems*
+* Pros
+    * Lock-free: writers don't block readers.
+    * Allow to scale well.
+* Cons
+    * Updates: we use tombstones.
+We have to read backwards.
+Document state in the latest segment only matters but we will be paying for all the segments where that is present.
+    * This leads to I/O, latency, cost problem.
+    * We use merge to solve this problem. (similar to GC).
+Problem: expensive for I/O, CPU.
+* *Hotspots*:
+    * We can have predictable (eg. upcoming concert or flash sale) or unpredictable hotspots.
+    * We can take measures in advance to mitigate predictive scenarios.
+    * For unpredictable hotspots, decoupling of storage and compute could solve the problem.
+If there is too much pressure on a single shard, we can have multiple workers read the same shard.
+The bottleneck could be the storage where we are not storing on those storage nodes for a long time.
+    * Hotspot could also be a read or write hotspot.
+In case of read hotspot, we could just increase the no. of workers.
+    * Write hotspots are harder as it generally requires going to a master and then replicated to replicas.
+We could have this by having dynamic partitions: split the hot partition itself or go to a leaderless replica mode (we will have to handle conflicting writes in such scenarios).
+    * There are also solutions like *lazy quorums* where other nodes which were not responsible for saving writes also save the write for it on a temporary basis.
+Once the load on the shard stabilizes, they can handoff the new data which they had stored temporarily.
+    * We also have the concept of *virtual sharding* used at certain places.
+We could virtual key ranges, which could move around if required.
+    * *Will batching writes help in case of hotspots?* It does work if the # of objects being updated is not large.
+Possible problems:
+        * *stale writes*
+        * *Maintainence*: High in-memory maintainence.
+        * *Reliability*: node goes down, will we write transactional logs for in-memory buffers.

 * Ingestion Layer --> Enrichment Layer --> (Indices, Metadata for Indices) --> Query Engine --> Ranking.